nahumsa/Pong-Pygame/README.md

 # Pong with pygame

 This is a simple pong game made with pygame based on a tutorial by [101computing.net](https://www.101computing.net/pong-tutorial-using-pygame-getting-started/).
-I added a main menu, and other gameplay features such as puting the ball back to the center when someone scores.
+I added a main menu, sound when the paddle hits the ball, and other gameplay features such as puting the ball back to the center when someone scores.

 <img src="Images/Pong.gif" />